matthew4218/MPC-JF/README.md

      Remove-Item -Recurse -Force "HKCU:\Software\Classes\MPCJF" -ErrorAction SilentlyContinue
      Remove-Item -Recurse -Force (Join-Path $env:LOCALAPPDATA "MPCJF") -ErrorAction SilentlyContinue
      ```
-- The .js userscript can be put in Jellyfin JavaScript Injector plugin instead, but every play buttons in Jellyfin Web won't work anywhere else without MPC and MPC-JF.
 - If you use the Firefox extension ``` Dark Reader ``` , it breaks Jellyfin pictures loading in browsers, desactivate it only for jellyfin : Go into Dark Reader settings while you have the Jellyfin page open (firefox menu bar), click to  Jellyfin URL.
 - Here is my guide with many **quality-of-life improvements** for using Jellyfin in a Web browser (auto-start server, fullscreen UI, shortcuts folders links, etc.) : [PPFJ](https://github.com/Damocles-fr/PPJF/)